cbernardo/kicad-patches/README.md

 PATCHES:

-kicad_underlay.tar.bz2: [rev. 5151]:
+kicad_underlay.tar.bz2: [rev. 5259]:
-    This patch provides two Underlay layers which can be used as an aid in reconstructing PCB artwork.
-The bitmap2component tool is patched to export a bitmap image to the layer Underlay1 or Underlay2 in addition to the previous Front.SilkS used for logos and other graphics.
-    The layer setup dialog in pcbnew has been patched to introduce the Underlay1 and Underlay2 layers.
+    This patch allows the user to export graphics files to the Eco1 and Eco2 layers of a KiCad footprint using the bitmap2component tool.
+    The footprints created can be used as an aid in reconstructing PCB artwork.
+Unlike the previous version of the patch which introduced two new layers, this version makes use of the Eco1/Eco2 layers and only makes modifications to the bitmap2component code; it does not touch code under the common, include, or pcbnew directories.

     This patch contains changes to wxFormBuilder *.fbp files and their generated *.cpp and *.h files.
 All these files are provided as is rather than as a patch to ensure the integrity of the files.

-    To make the Underlay layers appear as underlays, choose a dark color for each Underlay layer (for example, dark gray and dark yellow or brown).
+    To make the Eco layers appear as underlays, choose a dark color for each (for example, dark gray and dark yellow or brown).
     If a bright color is chosen, the layers will appear to be on top of all other layers.

     To apply the patch: